chiefGui/backbone-load/README.md

 ### Download

-You just need the file on `/js/backbone-load.js/", or, of course, its minified version.
+You just need to pick the plug-in on [`/js/`](https://github.com/chiefGui/backbone-load/tree/master/js)'s' folder and place it onto your dependency/vendor/js' folder.

 ### Installation

-On your markup, just after Underscore.js/Backbone.js calls:
+On your markup, just after Underscore.js/Backbone.js' calls:

 `<script type="text/javascript" src="/path/to/backbone-load.js">`